EsraaShaabanElsayed/movies-website-frontend/README.md

 ## Project Overview

 The Movies Website Frontend is a responsive web application built with React.
 It provides users with an interactive interface to browse and search for movies.
-This project showcases my ability to automate the deployment process of a frontend application using Jenkins, ensuring smooth and reliable updates to the live environment.
+This project showcases the automation of  the deployment process of a front-end application using Jenkins, ensuring smooth and reliable updates to the live environment.

 ## Technologies Used